Data Masking

 Where Masking Is Applied

-Masked values are displayed throughout the application, including:
+Masked values are displayed throughout Logs and User Profile, including:

 - Sent Logs